Financial-Times/curated-authors-transformer/README.md

 #Endpoints

+##Refresh Cache
+`POST /transformers/authors` with empty request message refreshes the transformer cache.
+The transformer loads Bertha data in memory at startup time by default.
+Every time a POST triggers this endpoint, the transformer refetches Bertha data.

 ##Count
 `GET /transformers/authors/__count` returns the number of available authors to be transformed as plain text.
 A response example is provided below.
+Calling this endpoint will trigger refresh of the transformer cache.

 ```
 2